xp-framework/build/README.md

 XP Build
 ========
-The XP Build system is based on GitHub commit hooks and therefore exists as an API.
+The XP Build system is based on GitHub commit hooks listening for tag creations.

 Usage
 -----